 A Holter monitor uses electrodes and a recording device to track your heart's rhythm for 24 to 72 hours.
 Your doctor can print an electrocardiogram strip using the data on the recording device to see your heart's rhythm during the period you wore the monitor.

-A wearable cardiac event monitor may be used to diagnose heart rhythm problems.
+A wearable cardiac event monitor may be used to diagnose tachycardia.
 This type of portable ECG device records heart activity only during episodes of abnormal heartbeat.

-Treatment of V-tach depends largely on what is causing the arrhythmia and the type or severity of your ventricular tachycardia.
+The specific treatment you receive depends on what is causing the arrhythmia and the type or severity of your ventricular tachycardia.

-Immediate treatment usually involves restoring a normal heart rate by delivering a jolt of electricity to the heart via defibrillation or cardioversion but can also involve providing medications orally or intravenously.
+Treatment involves restoring a normal heart rate by delivering a jolt of electricity to the heart.
+This may be done using a defibrillator or with a treatment called cardioversion.

 Preventing episodes of a fast heart rate